 It is now clear that some donor-conceived children and adults are curious about their donor and want to find out more about them, for example, to know more about what sort of person they are.
 However, others show little interest.
 Being curious or not doesn’t seem to be related in any way to how happy your family life is and is more likely to be down to personality.
 Because you don’t know at this stage whether your child will be curious about their donor, it might be important to have information about the donor in case your child wants it later.

-DNA genetic testing and anonymity
+DNA genetic testing and sperm donor anonymity

 There is another important development to consider.
 With the growing use of online genetic testing sites, you can trace people you are genetically related to with increasing ease.
 Some have found the identity of their Non-ID-Release donor and donor siblings.
 Others have found out that they are donor-conceived as a result of genetic ‘relatives’ contacting them after using these tests.
 This type of encounters is likely to become more and more frequent as the popularity of these sites grows.